flipstone/orville/PLAN.md

 classes, which would happen when the middle plan would fail.
 Because of the constraint, the final plan can't fail, so that `findOne` kept.

+Let's extract the `Student -> [Class]` part to its own Plan, which we'll then use for the final expression.
+Note how the following definition is similar to the last two lines of the plan above.

 ```shell
 cat << 'EOF' >> app/Main.hs
   let